Rokutann/gpc.el/README.md

 ### gpc-overwrite-with-initvals `(cache)`

-Overwrite the cache content with initvals in the CACHE’s spec.
+Overwrite the whole cache content with initvals in the CACHE spec.

 ```lisp
 ```